isomerpages/moe-eunoiajc/news/2025/_posts/2025-02-03-post-JC1 Orientation 2025.md

 <br>Attire: Secondary School uniform</p>
 <p></p>
 <p>Selection / diagnostic tests for selected subjects will take place after
-1.30pm.
+1 pm.
 You will be added to a WhatsApp group by your OGLs where they will be disseminating information relating to Orientation.
 In the meantime, do follow the EJC Orientation Instagram account <strong><a href="https://www.instagram.com/ejc.orientation" rel="noopener noreferrer nofollow" target="_blank">@ejc.orientation</a></strong>!</p>
 <p></p>